rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 used in the research paper.
 Since no training data was provided, we started by inspecting a subset of the provided papers to get a better understanding of what kind of methods are used in social science and how they are referred to within papers.
+This limitation, and the difficulty of working on an undefined task, is discussed in Chapter 2.

 ### Methods ###